The question we are asked by most law firms is: “What should we write to get as many leads to our website as possible?”

 Whatever your objectives, it’s important to make them specific.
 For example, instead of saying “we need to invest in email marketing,” you might say “we need to invest in email marketing to generate 20 new leads a month.”

 Just like in the story we shared, you probably get asked questions all the time via the phone, email, and in person.
 If you’re at a loss as to what your content marketing material should be about, answering these questions is a good place to start.

 These questions might become your blog post headlines, the topic of your video marketing, or the latest podcast.
 Their answers are what your client base or buyer personas want to know, so answering them will lead to more clicks, more traffic, and new business.

 When creating your content, answer in simple, understandable language that always includes calls to action, whether it’s at the end of a blog or a video.
 These might be things like contact details or downloading useful documentation (checklist, guide, or an e-book) in exchange for their email addresses, so you can send them marketing material at a later stage.

 Don’t have the time or desire to write all these?
 Read on.

 Easy?
 Yes!
 But, as Jim Rohn used to say, “What is easy to do is easy not to do”.
 We know many people who read this article (or watch the video) won’t do this, even though it could help them boost traffic, reach their target audience, and bring in more business.

 If you need help promoting your legal services online to acquire new clients, then contact us today!
-We’re a full-service Chicago-based digital marketing company that specializes in website design and marketing for attorneys.
-Read more about our content marketing service for law firms.
+We’re a full-service Chicago-based digital marketing agency that specializes in web design and inbound marketing for law firms.
+Read more about our content marketing for law firms.